 It’s hard not to be bowled over by the Seychelles… they are right at the top of all of our lists for a sublime beach holiday.
-Here Chania answers some frequently asked questions about holidays in the Seychelles.
-You can ring Chania or any of the Southern Africa team on 020 7666 1250 if you’d like to talk in detail about going on holiday in the Seychelles.
+Here Inken answers some frequently asked questions about holidays in the Seychelles.
+You can ring Inken or any of the Southern Africa team on 020 7666 1250 if you’d like to talk in detail about going on holiday in the Seychelles.

 Are the Seychelles as wonderful as people say?